AC44 Phase Three

 Resiliency hubs.
 At a meeting last year one of the board members mentioned how residents in rural areas might benefit from a coffee shop opening or a auto repair place or a doctors office or bank in Batesville.
 We are less than 5-10 miles from all of those in either direction.
 We also have two rescue squads and firestations.
 So what sort of "resiliency hub" do you envision Batesville needing?
 Is this just a ploy by the supes to get more development in our rural area?
 I've seen the changes in Crozet over the past 20 years and it is not pretty...
 I would hate to see the supes destroying our little village that way.

-Mick asked about 2 months ago
+Mick asked 4 months ago

 Thank you for your question!